DallanQ/brass_birmingham_1/Manual.md

 7. Place 1 black cube on each space of the Coal Market, leaving 1 of the £1 spaces open.

-> Leave the one with the dot in the bottom next to the number 1.
+> Leave the one at the bottom with the dot open.

-8. Place 1 orange cube on each space of the Iron Market , leaving both of the £1 spaces open.
+1. Place 1 orange cube on each space of the Iron Market , leaving both of the £1 spaces open.

-> Leave the two in the bottom next to the number one, and beside the left one with the black cube.
+> Leave the two with the dot at the bottom open.

 9. Place the remaining cubes and beer barrels beside the board; this is the General Supply.